Table of Contents:

 All these factors come together to practically guarantee that the wealth which is stored in a Swiss account is safe from all types of financial, economic and political risks and crises.

 Swiss Banking has been associated with high levels of discretion and confidentiality for many a decade.
-Gone are the days of completely anonymous numbered Swiss bank accounts, where the identities of account holders were totally hidden to all.
+While anonymous accounts are not what they used to be, where the identities of account holders were totally hidden to all.
 Numbered accounts are indeed still available in Switzerland, but these are simply bank accounts which are identified by a number as opposed to the actual account holder’s name.
 The identity of the account holder must still be registered with the bank and linked to the account, but it is kept highly confidential, and is only disclosed to authorised outside parties in the case of severe financial issues or criminal activity arising.

 In any event, all types off Swiss offshore bank accounts (numbered or not) offer utmost privacy, whilst simultaneously being extremely well-regulated and above-board.
 The banking law in Switzerland means that banks cannot disclose any information about an account, or even its existence, without the express permission of the account holder.
 The only exception to this law is in the case of serious criminal activity being suspected.